 The Office of the Clerk of Tynwald offers an inclusive workplace culture

-and welcomes applications from all qualified candidates regardless
+and welcomes expressions of interest from all qualified candidates regardless

-of their ethnicity, race, gender, religious beliefs, sexual orientation, age, marital
+of their ethnicity, race, gender, religious beliefs, sexual orientation, age,

 How to find out more and apply